Cross-linguistically Consistent Semantic and Syntactic Annotation of Child-directed Speech: Introduction

-Sentential logical forms (henceforth, LFs) are an essential building block in a complete linguistic analysis of CDS, and are needed for computational implementations of theories of acquisition that emphasize the role of ``semantic bootstrapping'', i.e., theories that construe grammar acquisition as the attachment of language-specific syntax to logical forms related to a universal conceptual structure \cite[e.g.,][]{Pink:79,Bris:00,Buttery:06,Abend:17}.
+\paragraph{\nssmod{Logical forms and semantic bootstrapping.}} Sentential logical forms (henceforth, LFs) are an essential building block in a complete linguistic analysis of CDS, and are needed for computational implementations of theories of acquisition that emphasize the role of ``semantic bootstrapping'', i.e., theories that construe grammar acquisition as the attachment of language-specific syntax to logical forms related to a universal conceptual structure \cite[e.g.,][]{Bowerman:74, Culi:84, Pink:79,Bris:00,Buttery:06,Abend:17}.
 Nevertheless, very few corpora of CDS are annotated with sentential meaning representations.
-Examples include verb- and preposition--sense annotation, as well as semantic role-labeling of data from English CHILDES by \citet{moon2018gold}, and sentential logical forms produced by \citet{Vill:02}, \citet{Buttery:06} and by \citet{Kwia:12}.
+Examples include verb- and preposition-sense annotation, as well as semantic role-labeling of data from English CHILDES by \citet{moon2018gold}, and sentential logical forms produced by \citet{Vill:02}, \citet{Buttery:06} and by \citet{Kwia:12}.
 A related line of work automatically generated inputs for computational models of acquisition from a semantic lexicon \citep{alishahi2008computational}.
-We are not aware of any semantically annotated CDS corpus for languages other than English.
+We are not aware of any semantically annotated CDS corpora for languages other than English.
 To address this gap, we further propose a method for automatically transducing LFs from UD structures, thereby obtaining cross-linguistic consistency for those annotations as well, while avoiding the difficult and error-prone procedure of annotating LFs over utterances from scratch.

-Although the LF level of representation is deterministically derived from the dependency level, this additional level of annotation is important since it is neutral with respect to surface word-order and therefore comparatively language-independent---a key feature for developing and testing models of language acquisition.
-The transduction process we propose therefore abstracts away from syntactic detail, and transparently encodes information which is implicit in UD.
-As an example, consider the following, in which the subject ``you'' is shared between ``find'' and ``bring'':
+\paragraph{\nssmod{Semantics beyond syntax.}} Although the LF level of representation is deterministically derived from the dependency level, this additional level of annotation is important since it is neutral with respect to surface word order and therefore comparatively language-independent -- a key feature for developing and testing models of language acquisition.
+The transduction process we propose therefore abstracts away from syntactic detail, and transparently encodes information which is implicit in UD -- in particular, long-range dependencies.
+As an example, consider the following, in which the subject ``you'' and the object ``it'' are shared between ``find'' and ``bring'':\footnote{ \nssmod{For simplicity, we notate most conceptual content in the LF as words (e.g., \textit{you} rather than $\textit{you}'$), to be understood as logical constants.}}

 \enumsentence{